 Join the Strathmore Speakers Series and Onondaga Free Library for an evening with historian and former curator of the Onondaga Historical Association, Dennis Connors.
 Mr. Connors will recount the twisted tale, stretching over three centuries, of how our community treasured, remembered, and ultimately lost a unique link to its past: the Onondaga Arsenal.
 A brief Q&A will follow.

-This event will be held at 7:00 pm on Thursday, November 12, 2020 on Zoom.
-Like all Strathmore Speaker Series events, this presentation is free and open to the public.
+This event will be held on Thursday, November 10th at 7 pm on Zoom.
+Like all Strathmore Speaker Series and Onondaga Free Library events, this presentation is free and open to the public.

 After registering, you will receive a confirmation email containing information about joining the meeting.

 Dennis Connors has worked in historical agencies since 1972 and as curator of history at the Onondaga Historical Association in Syracuse, New York from 1999 until his retirement in 2018.
 He was employed originally by the Association from 1992 to 1999 as its Executive Director.
 Previous to that, he was the Supervisor of Historic Resources for Onondaga County Parks for 14 years, overseeing three historic properties.
 He also served as executive director for the Landmarks Association of Central New York for three years.
 He recently was a contributing author for the New York State Encyclopedia Project and has authored and edited six books on Syracuse area history, the most recent being Syracuse’s Grand Hotel: A History, published in 2017.
 Mr. Connors has a history degree from the State University of NY at Buffalo with a concentration in museum studies.